 First, be sure to check your email inbox and follow the activation link sent to you.
-This will also require agreeing to their usage policy.
+This will also require you to agree to SMTP.com’s usage policy.

 Next, SMTP.com’s team will review and approve your account, which may take up to 24 hours.
 This approval process will likely require you to provide additional details or clarification, so please keep an eye on your inbox for any updates.

-Once your SMTP.com account is all set up, or you’ve logged into an existing account, you’ll be ready to start the setup process.
+Once your SMTP.com account is up and running, you’ll be ready to start the mailer setup process.
 Keep the browser tab or window with your account page open, as you’ll use it in the next step.

 Authentication is an important step in successful email delivery.
-This helps to show email inbox providers that your emails are being sent from a legitimate source.
+This helps to show email providers that your emails are being sent from a legitimate source.

 Note: For more details on modifying your site’s DNS settings, see our tutorial on adding DNS records for WP Mail SMTP setup.